amadev/globitex-client/README.md

-# Golang client for Globitex/Nexpay API
+# Golang client/server tools for Globitex/Nexpay API

+## Client

 Currenly it partially implements the following subset of API methods.